josefs/meta-paper/paper.md

 converted into a first order representation, which we will refer to as `FOAS`.
 A possible implementation would have been to skip the `Expr` type and generate the first order representation directly.
-We have kept the higher order represtentation partly because it helps maintain the type safety of the implementation and partly because it allows us to write a well typed, tagless interpreter.
+We have kept the higher order representation partly because it helps maintain the type safety of the implementation and partly because it allows us to write a well typed, tagless interpreter.